WHAT IS CHRISTIAN FASTING?

 If you are not pregnant/nursing, and if you have no medical concerns, longer fasts may be a possibility for you.

-As a mom, however, I’ve found it more realistic to do 2-5 days fasts, because of the physical demands of motherhood and the way these little people need for me to be physically able to lift them, help them, run to their assistance quickly, etc. While fasting is not generally harmful, it does limit your physical stamina and energy.
+While I was a pregnant/breastfeeding mom, (that season of one or the other, or both, lasted about 17 years for me) I found it more realistic to do 2-5 days fasts, because of the physical demands of motherhood and the way these little people need for me to be physically able to lift them, help them, run to their assistance quickly, etc. While fasting is not generally harmful, it does limit your physical stamina and energy.
 During these years of motherhood, I am not my own.
 I am not able to make decisions independent of the real responsibilities God has put on my plate.

 This is why I no longer set an absolute goal for number of days to fast… because I’ve found that I need to be sensitive to the genuine demands of life.
 If a need comes up, and my husband isn’t available to be around in the evenings as he might normally be, I might need to break my fast in order to have enough energy and strength to carry out the normal events of the evening alone.

-But in general, in my life as a mom, I’ve found that I can accomplish 2-5 day fasts in those seasons when I am not pregnant or nursing.
+But in general, in my life as a mom, I’ve found that I can accomplish 2-5 day fasts (and occasionally significantly longer ones) in those seasons when I am not pregnant or nursing.
 Those fasts serve to strengthen my spiritual walk, remind me who I depend on, illuminate Scripture in my heart and life, and intensify my prayers.